vivekvohra/EEG-ML-Experiment/README.md

 ## Related Blog Post

 I wrote a blog post detailing the above.
-Read the full post here: [Detecting Alzheimer’s with EEG and Deep Learning – Part 1](https://dev.to/vivekvohra/part-1-detecting-alzheimers-with-eeg-and-deep-learning-theory-motivation-and-preprocessing-1hd1))
+Read the full post here: [Detecting Alzheimer’s with EEG and Deep Learning – Part 1](https://dev.to/vivekvohra/part-1-detecting-alzheimers-with-eeg-and-deep-learning-theory-motivation-and-preprocessing-1hd1)

+Post for 2nd model:[Detecting Alzheimer’s Disease using a CNN-BiLSTM Architecture](https://dev.to/vivekvohra/detecting-alzheimers-disease-with-eeg-and-deep-learning-3ifh)

 ---